 Retrocalcaneal bursitis is inflammation of small fluid-filled sac called a bursa, found between the heel bone and the Achilles tendon.
 Bursae found around most major joints in the body between the bones and the muscles or tendons, and they act as a cushion to reduce friction.
 Retrocalcaneal Bursitis is caused by repetitive trauma to the exchange, and the presence of Haglund’s deformity (or “pump bump”) increases the risk.

-Need Consultation for Heel Pain?
-Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
-Our professional orthopedic specialist, Dr. Kevin Yip, has more than 20 years experience.
+Need Consultation for your Heel Pain?
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
+Our foot specialist has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.

 - Heel Spurs Causes Heel Pain